codac-team/codac/doc/doc/tutorial/index.rst

   /tutorial/00-getting-started/index

-To get ready, you need to install the Tubex library on your computer.
+To get ready, you need to install the Codac library on your computer.
 Please follow the related page of the manual to see how to do it:

 .. toctree::
   :maxdepth: 1

   /install/01-installation
-  [video] For C++, we advice to use the Qt Creator IDE, see how to use it for Tubex <https://www.youtube.com/watch?v=ElV6xVVKhSg>
+  [video] For C++, we advice to use the Qt Creator IDE, see how to use it for Codac <https://www.youtube.com/watch?v=ElV6xVVKhSg>

 Then, depending on your preference between C++ or Python, you can run some *Hello World!* program to be sure everything is working well so far: